Significant-Gravitas/AutoGPT/docs/content/index.md

 ## 🥇 Best Agent: evo.ninja

-evo.ninja emerged as a top-performing agent in a recent hackathon, establishing itself as a best open-source generalist agent.
+evo.ninja emerged as a top-performing agent in the recent AutoGPT Arena hackathon, establishing itself as a best open-source generalist agent.
 You can explore its capabilities at https://evo.ninja.

 ### Setting Up and Running Evo Ninja
 To get started with Evo Ninja, follow these comprehensive steps: